uxilab/uxi/docs/src/getStartedDoc.md

 ___

-## Starting a NEW PROJECT using uxi
+## Starting a NEW PROJECT using uxi and uxi-cli
-You can use uxi-cli to get started faster.
+You can use [uxi-cli](https://github.com/uxilab/uxi-cli) to get started faster.
 It's a package providing a few utils to build, test, lint and dev (hot-reload)

 Once installed

-    npm i uxi-cli --save
+`npm i uxi-cli --save`

 you can use it in your package.json as such: